williampiat3/GeneticAlgorithm/Visualizations/README.md

 }

 ```
 These information allow us to link an individual to the previous generation, who is linked to the previous one etc...
-We can therefore build the genealogic tree which is exactly what does the ```board.py``` script
+We can therefore build the genealogic tree which is exactly what does the ```board.py``` script.

 ## The Board
 <p align="center">